doomy/slideshow.js/README.md

 # slideshow.js

-A simple javascript library to cycle background images of any element with crossfading effect.
+A simple javascript library to cycle background images of any element with various effects.

 ## Prerequisites